tanimislam/howdy/docs/source/howdy_prereqs.rst

 ================================================
 Prerequisites and Overall Design Philosophy
 ================================================
 To get started, I assume you have your own Plex_ server.
 In order to get started with Plex, start at the `Plex website <Plex_>`_ and put your media into it.
 Next, follow the :ref:`Installation` instructions.
 Join or identify the music, television, and movie based services described in :numref:`Howdy Services Configuration`, and server settings described in :numref:`Howdy Settings Configuration`.
-Use ``howdy_config_gui`` to save your services and settings information, and then you will be good to go in using the ~25 or so command line and GUI tools to manage your Plex server.
+Use ``howdy_config_gui`` to save your services and settings information, and then you will be good to go in using the ~25 or so command line and graphical user interface (GUI) tools to manage your Plex server.

 Prerequisites
 -------------
-You will need to have PyQt5_, PyQtWebEngine_, and sshpass_. `Pandoc <pandoc_>`_ is needed by Howdy tools that convert emails written in LaTeX_ into HTML.
+You will need to have PyQt5_, PyQtWebEngine_, and sshpass_.
 On Debian based systems (such as Ubuntu_.
 Mint_, or Debian_), you can install PyQt5_ and sshpass_ with the following command (as sudo_ or root).

 .. code-block:: console